 judges might adopt this procedure as it allows you to examine a dog that

-	the breed did not have today’s head, therefore crowded incisors, inset canines,
+the bull terrier did not have today’s head, therefore crowded incisors, inset canines,

-	and missing teeth were not at issue.
+and missing teeth were not an issue.
 As was pointed out in the Evolution Of

-	Judging, you may find opportunity to mention that a somewhat longer, less
+Judging, the irony is that a somewhat longer, less

 blocked head might afford good dentition in a breed that needs its teeth...

 best Mini-Bull might swing the wicket.
 Standards have improved head type but you